-Figure 41 shows the ADC and signal processing chain for Input VA in the voltage channel.
-The VB and VC channels have similar processing chains.
-The ADC outputs are signed twos complement 24-bit words and are available at a rate of 8 kSPS.
-With the specified full-scale analog input signal of $\pm 0.5$ V, the ADC produces its maximum output code value.
-Figure 41 shows a full-scale voltage signal being applied to the differential inputs (VA and VN).
-The ADC output swings between -5,928,256 (0xA58AC0) and +5,928,256 (0x5A7540).
+Figure 42 shows the ADC and signal processing chain for the VA voltage channel.
+The VB and VC voltage channels have similar processing chains.
+The ADC outputs are signed, twos complement, 24-bit words and are available at a rate of 8 kSPS.
+With the specified full-scale analog input signal of $\pm 0.5$ V peak, the ADC produces its maximum output code value.
+Figure 42 shows a full-scale voltage signal applied to the differential inputs (VAx and VN); the ADC output swings between -5,928,256 (0xA58AC0) and +5,928,256 (0xSA7540).